Speed’s Test

 What is the Speed's Test?

-A Superior Labral Tear is an injury of the shoulder’s glenoid labrum, which is the part of the shoulder that serves as a stabilizer for the glenohumeral joint.
-Besides being a stabilizer, it works to resist anterior and posterior movement and prevent the shoulder from being dislocated or subluxated when it reaches its farthest range of motion.
+A superior labral tear is an injury of the shoulder's glenoid labrum, which is part of the shoulder joint that serves as a stabilizer for the glenohumeral joint.
+It works to resist anterior and posterior movement and prevents the shoulder from dislocating when it reaches its farthest range of motion.
+The most common complaints of patients with a SLAP tear include hearing painful 'clicking' or 'popping' during shoulder movements and struggling to make overhead motions or lie on the affected shoulder.

 How to perform the Speed's Test

-The Speed’s Test is one of the simplest physical examination exercises for the shoulder.
-It is a non-invasive test and doesn’t require any equipment from the healthcare professional.
-The instructions are also simple enough that this test can be accomplished quickly!
+The Speed's Test is one of the simplest physical examination techniques for the assessment of shoulder lesions.
+It is non-invasive and doesn't require any equipment.
+It requires a collaborative effort from the healthcare professional and the patient.
+Here is how to perform the Speed's Test correctly:

 How to interpret the findings of this test

-If the patient doesn’t feel pain and exhibits strength when you apply resistance to them while supinated and pronated, then the test is negative.
+• If the patient does not feel pain and exhibits strength when you apply resistance to them while supinated and pronated, then the test is negative.

 When is it best to conduct the Speed's Test?